thebkv/bkv/Luke_01.md

 Hebrews 1:3 (BKV): "The Divine Self sat down at the right hand of the Majesty in the expansive states of consciousness."

 These passages demonstrate that the right side is not a mere directional indicator.
 It is a powerful symbol for a state of being: a complete union with Divine power, a position of spiritual dominion, and a place of perfect right alignment.
 This is why the angel appears to Zechariah on the right side—to signify that his inner reception is properly aligned to receive a message of supreme authority and divine purpose.

+### Notes on 1:13

+In the BKV framework, Luke 1:13 is a pivotal verse that introduces the key concepts of purifying principle and purification, all within the context of an inner spiritual process.

+This verse explains that the spiritual entity to be born is a purifying principle.
+In the BKV, John's name and role are central to understanding the inner journey.
+The name "John" means "God has shown favor" or "God is gracious."
+However, his primary function is to prepare the way, which is a process of purification.
+Therefore, in this context, the BKV lexicon gives the name the allegorical meaning of Purification.

+This principle of purification (John) is the necessary first step on the path to awakening.
+It is the part of our consciousness that prepares the way for the Divine Self (Jesus) by cleansing the mind and soul of old thoughts and habits.
+This process is not a punishment, but a manifestation of God's favor, as the verse explicitly states.
+The long-awaited "son" represents the fulfillment of a deep inner yearning for spiritual cleansing that must precede the embodiment of true consciousness.
 ```